-Trekking the Bayside Trail is just one of the many perks you can do when visiting San Diego.
-Many people enjoy hiking this trail because of the unique views and spectacular history behind it.
+Hiking the Bayside Trail is just one of the many perks you can do when visiting San Diego.
+Many people hiking this trail because of the unique views and spectacular history behind it.

 As you visit you can experience the life that the lightkeeper and his family had by visiting the old lighthouse and learning the history.

 In addition, you can learn about Juan Rodriguez Cabrillo and his quest for finding Point Loma.
 His statue is located atop the bluff, which is also a great viewing point.

 Along with hiking you can visit the Point Loma Tide Pools during the low tide season and learn what life is like for these sea creatures living here.